Mason Wells Newsletter 2018 – Volume 1

 For more information, please visit the Company’s website at www.pacon.com.

-Nelipak Healthcare Packaging, a global provider of custom thermoformed packaging that provides protection for medical devices and pharmaceuticals, was featured in the November issue of Healthcare Packaging Magazine for their innovative design, development, manufacturing, and packaging for implants.
+Nelipak Healthcare Packaging, a global provider of custom thermoformed packaging that provides protection for medical devices and pharmaceuticals, was featured in the November issue of Healthcare Packaging Magazine for its innovative design, development, manufacturing, and packaging for implants.

 The article titled “Sealing Machinery Proves Critical for Implant Packaging” explains how patient safety is at the core of Establishment Labs, where packaging equipment and materials are vital to the Company’s body shaping implants.